General Q&A on K-1 fiance Visas

 Our office has successfully helped clients procure fiancé petitions in the past.
 Our experience will help ensure that you are reunited with your fiancé without unnecessary delays.
 While you focus on your wedding plans, allow us the pleasure of assisting you with the legal process.

-For more information on money needed for a K-1 Fiancé visa, a free initial consultation is your next best step.
+For more information on money needed for a K-1 Fiancé visa, a consultation is your next best step.
 Get the information and legal answers you are seeking by calling (281) 777-1236 today.